-436-010-0260 Monitoring and Auditing Medical Providers
+436-010-0260 Monitoring and Auditing Medical Providers [Renumbered to rule 0335]

-- (1) The department will monitor and conduct periodic audits of medical providers to ensure compliance with ORS chapter 656 and these rules. - (2) All records maintained or required to be maintained must be disclosed upon request of the director.
+(1) The department will monitor and conduct periodic audits of medical providers to ensure compliance with ORS chapter 656 and these rules.

+(2) All records maintained or required to be maintained must be disclosed upon request of the director.